LeadWoods0902/DandD_Nightmare_Plague/Characters/NPC/Seni/Lundgren Family/Amorella Lundgren.md

 *Do not make the same mistakes that I did.
 Be bold, be brave, and never let anyone tell you that you are not worthy of greatness.
 You are destined for greatness, my dear.
 Do not let anything stand in your way.
 I love you."*

-Ripped from her mother, Lupella was taken captive by the pirates and forced into servitude as [[The Captain of the Canvas Beater]]'s sword bearer.
+Ripped from her mother, Lupella was taken captive by the pirates and forced into servitude as a sword bearer.
 Despite an initial reluctance for bloodshed, Lupella proved to be a fierce and skilled warrior.
 Quickly rising through the ranks of the pirates, earning the respect and loyalty of her fellow crewmates.

 **something something find a true love for piracy, vow to sit the throne before she dies but take control of her life and do something she both enjoys and is good at something something**